Gen V: Season 1

-For the first season, the review aggregator website Rotten Tomatoes reported a 97% approval rating based on 114 critic reviews.
-The website's critics consensus reads, "Just about as gruesomely subversive as its origin series, Gen V builds on The Boys in occasionally chaotic but overall inspired fashion."
-Metacritic, which uses a weighted average, assigned a score of 73 out of 100 based on 31 critics, indicating "generally favorable".
+For the first season, the review aggregator website Rotten Tomatoes reported a 97% approval rating, based on 113 critic reviews, with an average rating of 7.65/10.
+The website's critics consensus reads: "Just about as gruesomely subversive as its origin series, Gen V builds on The Boys in occasionally chaotic but overall inspired fashion."
+Metacritic, which uses a weighted average, assigned a score of 73 out of 100, based on 31 critics, indicating "generally favorable" reviews.

 Writing for the first three episodes, Matt Donato of IGN gave the series a score of 9 out of 10, praising the writing, humor, characters, and performances of its cast (particularly Broadway), and wrote, "Gen V does a tremendous job expanding on themes from The Boys that beg for deeper analysis, like the disgusting reality of Compound V injections. [...]
 [It] feels uniquely mapped as a spin-off that doesn't rely on cameos from [its predecessor] to assure relevance or importance."
-Alec Bojalad of Den of Geek gave it a rating of 4 out of 5 stars and said, "Ultimately, Gen V doesn't appear to be striving for greatness but for something just as elusive.
+Alec Bojalad of Den of Geek gave it a rating of 4 out of 5 stars and wrote, "Ultimately, Gen V doesn't appear to be striving for greatness but for something just as elusive.
 Successfully franchising a concept as antagonistic to franchises as The Boys is no small feat.
 By embracing the youthful energy of its cast and some solid TV storytelling fundamentals, [the series] is able to somehow make it all work."
 Lauren Milici of GamesRadar+ rated it with 3.5 out of 5 stars and wrote on her verdict: "Despite its flaws and bumps, Gen V is a good time.
 It's a hot mess, but it's a damn good time".
 She then praised Germann's performance, calling it "the standout of the season".